Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Hire an operations coordinator who turns recurring work into a system.

-Find a remote operator screened for process thinking, documentation, project follow-through, cross-functional updates, and practical ownership.
+Find a remote operator screened for process thinking, documentation, project execution, updates across teams, and practical ownership.

-Make recurring work visibleReduce founder follow-upImprove handoffs across the team
+Make recurring work visibleReduce the founder’s need to chase updatesImprove handoffs across the team

 Make recurring work visible